dist1ll/pomcpp/README.md

-# Multi-Agent Reinforcement Learning @ NIPS 2018

-This repository is an open-source implementation of a Multi-Agent Reinforcement Learning Agent that will participate in the NIPS 2018 [Pommerman challenge](https://www.pommerman.com/).
-For a full list of availble competitions this year at the NIPS conference, see the [competition track](https://nips.cc/Conferences/2018/CompetitionTrack).
+# Pommerman C++ Environment

-This repository also provides a re-implementation for the environment.
-This is how the C++ backend currently looks like:
+This repository is an open-source re-implementation of the [Pommerman](https://www.pommerman.com/) multi-agent RL environment.
+Its aim is to provide a blazing fast alternative to the current python backend - ideally to make computationally expensive methods like tree search a feasible.
+The simulation has no heap allocations.
+This is how the C++ side currently looks like.

 ![gif of the game](docs/gifs/08_08.gif)